Join the tiny movement! Modern tiny house on wheels for sale! It is 8×22 ft with 280 sq feet of inside space (sleeping loft adds additional footage).

 “June 17th was almost 3 months ago and in that time, through many ”4 t-shirt” days, hundreds of hours laboring under the Florida summer sun, I’m proud to unveil the new food truck.”
-Read a recap of the construction process […]

 “Jenine Alexander likes to built tiny structures on wheels.
 And she loves to find her building materials in the dump or on craigslist.